PatrickkikALT/PatrickkikALT/README.md

 Hello!
 I am Patrick. <br>
 I am a C# programmer based in the Netherlands. <br>
-I also like playing Rhythm Games.
+I also really like Rhythm Games.